Jitunu/LoveHoliday/README.md

 ## Testing
 ### Unit Tests

-Test cases are in FlightPathsTest.java in test directory using JUnit5.
+Test cases are in com.loveholiday.FlightPathsTest.java in test directory using JUnit5.
 Ensure JUnit5 is set up in your environment.